Lullabot/mpx-php/README.md

 ## Example

-Here is a complete example showing how to load an account and media items from MPX.
+Here is a complete example showing how to load an account and media items from mpx.
 Most implementations should not contain all of this code in a single class.
 Instead, create functions, classes, or services to bridge the clients, caches, and locks into your application.
 For an example of how to do this, see the [media_mpx module for Drupal 8](https://github.com/Lullabot/media_mpx).